mmusil25/raynos-ai/README.md

 ## 🚨 Important Disclosure

-**This implementation demonstrates the core AI pipeline.** The BLE audio streaming functionality uses a mock implementation that simulates the expected behavior.
-When real BLE devices become available, the mock BLE source can be replaced with actual device communication.

-**🛠️ Current Top Priority:** Replace the mock BLE audio stream with a real-time connection to physical BLE devices.
-Contributions in this area are highly welcomed and will have the highest impact.
+**This is a proof-of-concept implementation** that demonstrates the core AI pipeline for audio processing and structured data extraction using Gemma 3-N. The current implementation supports microphone input and file uploads through a Gradio web interface.

 ## 🎯 Features

-- **Real-time Audio Processing**: Utilizes BLE for audio streaming and supports multiple sources, including devices, microphones, and files.
+- **Real-time Audio Processing**: Supports microphone streaming and audio file uploads through a web interface.
 - **Local Transcription & NLP**: Employs Whisper for on-device transcription and Gemma 3N for intent extraction, ensuring privacy.
 - **Optimized Performance**: Integrated with Unsloth for 2x faster Gemma 3N inference and reduced memory usage.
 - **Interactive Web Interface**: Features a Gradio-based UI for live streaming and interaction.